aeprodigy/0x16-simple_shell/README.md

-# ALX Simple Shell Team Project
+# ALX Simple Shell Team Project for the alx project.

 # Mike Mambwe and  Vanessa Nakayange
 ## This is the second Dual project: 0x16-simple_shell